gamingdoom/datcord/README.md

   Datcord is an open-source Discord client that respects your privacy.
 Datcord is a specialized version of Firefox (the official client is Chromium-based).
 Datcord handles emoji rendering better than the normal Discord client.
 Note that Discord can still track you even if you use Datcord.
 I chose Firefox for Datcord because Chromium-based browsers have a monopoly and if Firefox were to die out, only Chromium would be left.

 ### Note:
 I don't use Discord/Datcord anymore because of their [terrible TOS](https://tosdr.org/en/service/536) which Datcord can't protect you from.
+I am also very busy personally and don't have too much time to work on Datcord.

 # Install
 - # Linux